 The Problem: It’s Bigger than an Ocean

 When most people think of plastic pollution, they think of huge floating islands of plastic waste in oceans.
 And they are correct.
 The oceans host vast amounts of plastic waste that breaks down in water and harms aquatic life.
 It also breaks down in our rivers and lakes, polluting our home waters far from any ocean, including the Huron River.
 Some of it is big enough to see and the rest are pieces so small, you need a microscope to see them.

 Microplastics in the Great Lakes and the Huron River

-Microplastics are tiny pieces of plastic (less than 5 millimeters/0.04 inch) and are mostly invisible to the naked eye.
+Microplastics are tiny pieces of plastic (less than 5 millimeters/0.2 inches) and are mostly invisible to the naked eye.
 They slough off of articles of clothing when they are being washed and fall off of decomposing plastic bottles, bags, and other debris.

 Scientists have found microplastics nearly everywhere, including oceans, lakes, rivers, and aquatic animals.
 Fibers, which contribute the most to our local microplastics pollution, are washed into our streams and rivers after synthetic clothes and textiles, such as fleece and athletic gear, are laundered.
 These fibers are so tiny, they are not filtered out during the water treatment process.

 Where Does it Come From?

 The USGS studied microplastics in 29 Great Lakes tributaries and found that the highest levels of microplastics are in the Huron River.
 The study identified sources for the Great Lakes tributaries: